WilyWren2/ReactNativeAxaMobileSdk/README.md

 <details>
 <summary>iOS</summary>

-1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
+1. In XCode, in the project navigator, right-click `Libraries` ➜ `Add Files to [your project's name]`.
-2. Go to `node_modules` ➜ `react-native-axa-mobile-sdk` and add `ReactNativeAxaMobileSdk.xcodeproj`
+2. Go to `node_modules` ➜ `react-native-axa-mobile-sdk` and add `ReactNativeAxaMobileSdk.xcodeproj`.
 3. In XCode, in the project navigator, select your project.
-Add `libReactNativeAxaMobileSdk.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+4. Add `libReactNativeAxaMobileSdk.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`.
-4. Run your project (`Cmd+R`)<
+5. Run your project (`Cmd+R`)<

-5. Podfile update
+6. Update the Podfile.

-    If you're already using Cocoapods, goto `ios` folder from your project and specify the below pod on a single line inside your target block in a Podfile
+    If you're already using Cocoapods, goto `ios` folder from your project.
+Specify the pod below on a single line inside your target block in a Podfile:

 ```
    pod 'react-native-axa-mobile-sdk', path: '../node_modules/react-native-axa-mobile-sdk'
 ```

-Then, run the following command using the command prompt from the `ios` folder of your project
+Then, run this command using the command prompt from the `ios` folder of your project:

 ```
     pod install
 ```

-6. Drag & Drop the downloaded `xxx_camdo.plist` file into the Supporting files
+7. Drag & drop the downloaded `xxx_camdo.plist` file into the Supporting files.
 </details>

 <details>
 <summary>Android</summary>

-1. Open up `android/app/src/main/java/[...]/MainActivity.java`
+1. Open up `android/app/src/main/java/[...]/MainActivity.java`.
-  - Add `import com.reactlibrary.ReactNativeAxaMobileSdkPackage;` to the imports at the top of the file
+  - Add `import com.reactlibrary.ReactNativeAxaMobileSdkPackage;` to the imports at the top of the file.
-  - Add `new ReactNativeAxaMobileSdkPackage()` to the list returned by the `getPackages()` method
+  - Add `new ReactNativeAxaMobileSdkPackage()` to the list returned by the `getPackages()` method.
-2. Append the following lines to `android/settings.gradle`:
+2. Append this lines to `android/settings.gradle`:
 ```
       include ':react-native-axa-mobile-sdk'
       project(':react-native-axa-mobile-sdk').projectDir = new File(rootProject.projectDir,     '../node_modules/react-native-axa-mobile-sdk/android')
 ```
-3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
+3. Insert this line inside the dependencies block in `android/app/build.gradle`:
 ```
       compile project(':react-native-test-sdk')
 ```